johnvenkiah/CI_MS2_John_Venkiah/README.md

 #### Feature 3: The Piano (Play Page)

-The "play" page has two features, a miniature piano and a stave showing both the bass clef and treble clef.
+The play page has two sub-features, a miniature piano and a stave showing both the bass clef and treble clef.
 When the user clicks a key, the relevant note displays on the stave.
 The correct note is also heard when clicking it.

+**User stories/site-owner goals covered:**

+2. Be presented with a well designed, user-friendly interface
+3. Experience the same quality in design, user interaction and structure on small mobile devices, tablets as on larger screens
+4. Get responses and confirmation from the website by my interactions with it
+10. Be able to play notes on a piano on the screen and see which tone is being played
+11. Be able to play the notes on the computer keyboard
+19. Display a page where users can play the piano and view the note played
+21. Have a website that contains validated HTML, CSS and JavaScript

 #### Feature 4: The Learn Page

-On the "learn" page, users can start learning the very basics of music theory from the beginning.
-Here, they learn the clefs, the stave, note names, and more.
-Pictures and text go hand in hand to teach the user the knowledge Which later can be tested in the quiz.
+Here, the user can navigate through a list of videos generated a search by the YouTube API, updating the list dynamically.

+In the list, title, thumbnail and decription data is displayed for each video in the list.

+Users can click on a video and view it in the main viewing window, located either to the left of the screen or at the top for mobile devices in portrait mode.

+**User stories/site-owner goals covered:**

+2. Be presented with a well designed, user-friendly interface
+3. Experience the same quality in design, user interaction and structure on small mobile devices, tablets as on larger screens
+4. Get responses and confirmation from the website by my interactions with it
+12. View videos to learn about music theory and sight reading
+18. Display a learn page containing the results of a YouTube search dynamically updated, using YouTube API
+21. Have a website that contains validated HTML, CSS and JavaScript

 #### Feature 5: The Contact Page